Zabrane/qlnd/doc/LightningTickerplants.md

 Lightning succeeds by allowing payments to be made off-chain through the technology of bidirectional [payment channels](#What-are-payment-channels), wherein the underlying network of nodes do not need to validate and record every transaction.
 Consequently, peer-to-peer payments made over the Lightning network can be performed in high volume, with micro value (less than a cent), with low or zero fees and with near instant settlement times.
 Today, Lightning is one of the most rapidly growing networks (see [Stats](https://1ml.com/statistics)) and adopted technologies in the cryptocurrency space, and is at the cutting edge of blockchain innovation.

 Lightning application (LApp) development is progressing quickly and includes [eCommerce integrations](https://blockstream.com/2018/01/16/lightning-charge/), [micropayment paywalls](https://github.com/ElementsProject/wordpress-lightning-publisher) for content creators, [micropayment tipping](https://tippin.me/) services (twitter), and multiple Custodial and Non-Custodial [wallet](https://lopp.net/lightning.html) implementations.
-The micropayment application, in particular, has the potential to transform how online content is monetised by facilitating a microfee pay-per-view model, as oppossed to an add based or yearly subscription model.
+The micropayment application, in particular, has the potential to transform how online content is monetised by facilitating a microfee pay-per-view model, as opposed to an ad based or yearly subscription model.
 Lightning payments are also highly applicable to the **IoT space**, as the network can be used to implement a decentralized peer-to-peer payment layer for transactions between IoT devices, utilizing all of the networks key features, see [IoT and Lightning](https://medium.com/meetbitfury/the-internet-of-things-and-the-lightning-network-41b93dbb8456), [Bitcoin Payment-Channels for Resource Limited IoT Devices](https://arxiv.org/pdf/1812.10345.pdf) and [Micropayments between IoT devices](http://www.diva-portal.org/smash/get/diva2:1272048/FULLTEXT01.pdf).